IuriiStavnichuk/d3-sortable-bar-chart/README.md

 ##Sortable bar chart

-D3 column chart with option of setup limits for showing data by using special control elements
+D3 column chart with the option to setup limits for showing data by using special control elements

 ###Features:

-+ arrange the data by their values
++ arrangement of the data by their values
-+ limitation of the Min and Max value of showing data
++ limitation of Min and Max values of displayed data
-+ automatically adapts to any screen size
++ automatic adaptation to any screen size
++ fetching data from external JSON file